"Being depressed can feel helpless and hopeless. But you’re not either of those and you’re not alone."

 Omega-3s are essential in order for your brain to function optimally and properly.
 The best sources for omega-3s are wild-caught fish like salmon, walnuts, chia seeds, flax seeds, avocados, organic fruits, dark leafy greens, Swiss chard, and pineapples.

 Consume foods and vegetables that are rich in folate, which is a B vitamin that helps improve the brain’s metabolic process.
 In fact folate deficiency can lead to symptoms that contribute to depression.
 The best natural food sources of folate are spinach, asparagus, avocados, beets, and broccoli.
-Make sure that you’re getting plenty of your folates if you can.
+Make sure that you’re getting plenty of folates if you can.

 Organic fruits and vegetables are also rich in antioxidants, which are essential to combat chronic inflammation.
 This is a key contributor to symptoms associated with depression.
 Add blueberries, raspberries, avocados, strawberries, and kale to your diet.
 Don’t forget your antioxidant herbs and spices like cinnamon, ginger, thyme, and oregano.
 Remember, you can also supplement this every day withSmarter Curcumin to lower your daily inflammatory load.

-Healthy fats—especially olive oil, nuts and seeds such as chia, flax seeds, hemp seeds and avocados—not only provide important vitamins and minerals that boost your energy levels and your moods, they’re also very effective in preventing the damaging effects of free radicals that are often associated with depression.
+Healthy fats—especially olive oil, nuts and seeds such as chia, flax seeds, hemp seeds and avocados—not only provide important vitamins and minerals that boost your energy levels and moods, they’re also very effective in preventing the damaging effects of free radicals that are often associated with depression.
 On the other hand, there are several types of processed, hydrogenated fats, trans fats and oils, that you need to avoid.
 Avoid the foods that are sold at fairs and carnivals, and don’t buy anything that has been fried.
 It’s not good.
 Research shows that there is a very strong correlation between consuming trans fats and increased risk of depression.
-These are foods made with unhealthy oil, like most fast foods.
+These are foods made with unhealthy oil, which includes most fast foods.

 Include plenty of probiotics